szuer2018/NNSC/README.md

 /**********************************************************************************************************************************/

 This document includes brief instructions on how to build an NN-based processing chain for speech compensation.
-- Author:  Yupeng Shi, Nengheng Zheng, Yuyong Kang, Weicong Rong
+- Author:  Yupeng Shi, Nengheng Zheng, Yuyong Kang, and Weicong Rong
 - e-mail:  szucieer@gmail.com
 - Date: 05/12/2019